KimRass/warehouse/Computer Engineering/README.md

 - One gibibyte equals 2^30 or 1,073,741,824 bytes.
 - The International Electrotechnical Commission (IEC) created these prefixes in 1998.
 Prior to that, the metric prefixes in the International System of Units (SI) were used across the board to refer to both the decimal system's power-of-10 multipliers and the binary system's power-of-two multipliers.
 The prefixes used in the SI system include kilo, mega, giga, tera, peta, exa, zetta and yotta.

-# Hard-Coding
+# Hard-Coding and Soft-Coding
+## Hard-Coding
 - Source: https://www.quora.com/What-does-hard-coding-mean-in-programming
-- Hard-coding is the practice of embedding data directly into the source code of a program.
+- ***Hard-coding is the practice of embedding data directly into the source code of a program.
 Like you fix the size of the array instead of dynamic memory allocation.
 You put in static elements(It’s like static initialization’s).
 Hard-coding passwords mean putting non-encrypted plain text passwords and other secret data into the source code.
-A programmer should not hard-code unless needed otherwise.
+A programmer should not hard-code unless needed otherwise.***

 # Input/Output (I/O)
 - Source: https://en.wikipedia.org/wiki/Input/output